The Hidden Foundation of Roman Military Supremacy

 Fracture Management and Splinting

-• Scalpels — Small, iron or bronze knives with fine blades for incisions and dissections.
+• Scalpels — Small iron or bronze knives with fine blades for incisions and dissections.

-• Probes — Thin, blunt rods (often marked with a spiral indicator) to explore wound depth and direction.
+• Probes — Thin, blunt rods (often with a spiral indicator) to explore wound depth and direction.

 • Bone elevators — Flat, angled instruments to lift depressed skull fragments or reposition bones.

-• Cautery irons — Long-handled, hardened iron pieces with various tips (pointed, flat, looped) for different cauterization tasks.
+• Cautery irons — Long-handled, hardened iron with various tips (pointed, flat, looped) for different cauterization tasks.

 • Catheters — Tubular instruments, often bronze, to drain urine from a wounded bladder or relieve retention.